 Deadline for the Winter 2015 funding cycle has passed.
 However, you can still apply late until the batch starts in January.
 We will try to send responses to late applications before the end of the year.

 If you want to apply, please submit your application online by 8 pm PT on October 14.
 Groups that submit early have a significant advantage because we have more time to read their applications.

-On October 28, we'll invite the groups that seem most promising to meet us in Mountain View between November 13 and 18.
-We'll reimburse up to $1100 per group for travel expenses.
+On October 28, we’ll invite the groups that seem most promising to meet us in Mountain View between November 13 and 18.
+We’ll reimburse reasonable travel expenses.

 We decide who to fund after each day of interviews.
 Yes decisions will include the amount we’ll invest and the percent of the company we’d want for it.
 (We do not of course ask for anything from nonprofits.)

 If we invest in you, your group is expected to move to the Bay Area for January through March 2015.
 You can of course leave afterward if you want, but it's a good place for a startup to be.